ximenesyuri/ximenesyuri.com/content/libs/typed/types.md

 # Types

-A `type` is just a class named in `CamelCase`.
+A {typed} is just a class named in `CamelCase`.
 Types can be organized into _primitive types_ and _derived types_.
-The first ones are those that comes already defined in `typed`.
+The first ones are those that come already defined in {typed}.
 The other ones are those constructed by the user by making use of `factories`, as we will see in the sequence.

-There are a lot of _primitive types_ in `typed`.
+There are a lot of _primitive types_.
 Some of them are Python builtins.

 (table-1)=
 ```